cubic-chariot/gtnh/garden-of-grind.md

 ### Alternatives

+- Use the questbook instead of cheating in items.
+    This gives access to the magical saplings, diamond ores,
+    and some bees.

+### Sanity-preserving concessions

 - Make the superflat preset be `2;0;68;`.
     This changes the biome to Grasslands,
     which is much better for IC2 crops than plains.

-- Use the questbook instead of cheating in items.
-    This gives access to the magical saplings, diamond ores,
-    and some bees.
+- Cheat in one acacia sapling once you convert your first villager.

+- Use shaders to cheese hardcore darkness, or configure `HardcoreDarkness.cfg > S:"Dimension Blacklist"` to be `0`.

 External Links
 --------------